 Taking the Test:

-- Click here to Log into the ALEKS system.
-At this point you will pay a $22.04 fee Directly to the ALEKS system.
+- When you Click in the Blue Box at the end of this information you will enter the ALEKS System.
+You will be setting up your ALEKS log-in.
+This log-in from the TCC Website is where you will enter when doing modules after the first evaluation.
+At this point to Log into the ALEKS system and you will pay a $22.04 fee directly to the ALEKS system.
 (Includes a possible 5 official tests, and online study system, 6 months of access to the study system)

 - Click on the ALEKS Tile

 - Take the ALEKS tutorial and answer the survey questions

 - Take your initial assessment (no more than 30 questions).